MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 - Success: The players realize that the circle is a crucial tool for the Mistress's minions to launch attacks on North Lodge and other targets without detection.
 - Failure: The players may still understand the circle's purpose through collaborative discussion and reasoning.

-**History Check (DC 10)**:
-- Success: Any player with knowledge of ancient Eldoran history recalls tales of teleportation magic used for swift movement across great distances, further confirming the circle's capabilities.
-- Failure: The players miss the historical context but can still piece together the circle's function through other means.

 #### Next Steps and Planning